electronicarts/siggraph-asia-2019-gata/README.md

 ## Dataset

 Download the raw dataset to folder `dataset/raw_dataset/`.
+We will provide some links to the potential sources of publicly available datasets for experimentation.

 ## Preprocessing